Les Boyd: Biography

-Born in Nyngan, New South Wales on 17 November 1956, Boyd later attended Nyngan High School.
+Boyd was born in Nyngan, New South Wales on 17 November 1956, and attended Nyngan High School.
 Whilst there he played for the Australian Schoolboys team in 1972 under his future Western Suburbs coach Roy Masters.

 Professional playing career

 From 1976 to 1984 Boyd played in the New South Wales Rugby Football League premiership for the Western Suburbs Magpies, then the Manly-Warringah Sea Eagles.
 He was selected to go on the 1978 Kangaroo tour and his hard running saw him emerge as one of the star forwards on the tour, culminating with him forcing his way into the test team for the final two Ashes tests against Great Britain.
 Boyd made his test début for the Kangaroos when selected on the bench for the second Ashes test at Bradford's Odsal Stadium.

 In 1980, he successfully sued Mirror Newspapers Ltd for publishing an article that stated he was 'fat, slow and predictable'.